tadaszelvys/server-library/doc/component/jwt_access_token_manager.md

 JWT Access Token Manager
 ========================

-This access token manager will create access tokens base of JSON Web Token (JWT).
+This access token manager will create access tokens based on JSON Web Token (JWT).
 It does not need a database as they contain digitally signed claims.
 The Authorization and Resource servers can directly verify signature using key materials.

 These tokens can also be encrypted to prevent leak of sensitive data.

-*Please note that if access tokens are encrypted, the authorization server will not be able to verify claims unless it is the audience of this token*
+*Please note that if access tokens are encrypted, the authorization server will not be able to verify claims unless it is the audience of this token or if no resource server was defined*

 # Algorithms and Keys